muhammad-jiku/jikmunn-portfolio-cms/server/README.md

 This API uses **AWS Cognito** for authentication.
 All user management (sign-up, sign-in, password reset) is handled by Cognito.

-Protected endpoints require a valid JWT token from Cognito:
+Protected endpoints require a valid ID token (not Access token) from Cognito:

 ```
 Authorization: Bearer <your-jwt-token>